 Other shareholdings held electronically outside North America will have different requirements, which the broker can confirm on a stock-by-stock basis.

-Depending on the country in which the transfer Agent is based, shares held in certificated form will require a specific transfer form.
+Depending on the country where the transfer Agent is based, shares held in certificated form will require a specific transfer form.
 For example, a stockbroker would need this signed form and the original valid share certificate(s).
 There is a £200 fee chargeable for this service due to the extent of the administration involved and overseas courier charges.

 Medallion Signature Guarantee Stamp